-We explain the concept behind modular housing, before investigating its advantages and disadvantages in today’s housing landscape.
+In this article, we explain the concept and history of modular house-building, before investigating its advantages and disadvantages in today’s housing landscape.

 What is Modular Housing?